CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 # Introducing a Microservices Based Automated Trading System
 <img src="images/headshot.png" align="right" width="100" height="100" style="margin: 0px 0px 10px 10px;"/>

-I am introducing a microservices based trading system that will monitor Forex Instruments, automaticllay make trades, as well as give me the data as I want to see it when determining the quality of a trade.
+I am introducing a microservices based trading system that will monitor Forex Instruments, automatically make trades, as well as give me the data as I want to see it when determining the quality of a trade.

-I always wanted to trade stocks but never felt knowledgable enough to have confidence in trading.
+I always wanted to trade stocks but never felt knowledgeable enough to have confidence in trading.
 I have taken classes to learn the ins and outs of selecting trades but I have learned that my style of thinking doesn't always fit in a box with what I have been taught.
-The traditional technique I was taught was to look at a chart of candlesticks, find specific patterns, then watch for price to move back into thoses areas.
+The traditional technique I was taught was to look at a chart of candlesticks, find specific patterns, then watch for price to move back into those areas.
 If the characteristics of the specific patterns are correct, then price should behave in a statistically expected way.

 Now we all know that there are forces outside our control that can affect the movement of stock prices and that sometimes they even seem random, although it is probably people/institutions with more money than you doing their thing.

 Now a lot of successful trading has more to do with risk management than with winning 100% of your trades.
 So how does this work?
 Consider for all trades I risk $1X, meaning that if price goes against me for $1X that I will exit the trade and accept my loss.
-Now, if I structure all my trades so that if price goes my way I will profix $3X.
+Now, if I structure all my trades so that if price goes my way I will profit $3X.
 Now I only have to be correct on 3 out of 10 trades (3*3X - 7*1X = +2X).

 ***